-Budapest’s massive Chain Bridge stretches languidly across the Danube between historic Buda and commercial Pest.
+The name Budapest derives from the combination of the small townships of Buda, Obuda & Pest to create the global super city that it is today.
+The iconic massive Chain Bridge found in the heart of Budapest stretches languidly across the Danube that connects historic Buda and commercial Pest.
 Characterized by beautiful Neo-Gothic architecture and a buzzing vibe, it is a city worth exploring.
 Ride the funicular up towards the castle district, Varhegy.
-Roll your sleeves up and get your finger in the pie – literally – with our Exeter International Extraordinary Experience at Gundel where you learn to make a Hungarian Strudel from the master baker!
-Visit the ancient thermal baths which date back to Ottoman rule and don’t miss the exquisite jewels at the National Treasury.
+Visit the ancient thermal baths which date back to Ottoman rule and do not miss the exquisite jewels at the National Treasury.

-If you’re in Budapest during the theater season, a performance at the Opera House is a must.
+If you are in Budapest during the theater season, a performance at the Opera House is a must.
 In summers, an evening river cruise on the Danube is delightful as you see the city lit up after dusk on either bank.
-Budapest was home to a large Jewish community and there are several sites of Jewish interest, including three synagogues and a poignant Holocaust Memorial.
+Budapest was home to a large Jewish community in Pest and there are several sites of Jewish interest, including three synagogues and a poignant Holocaust Memorial.
 Navigate the nooks and crannies of Budapest with Exeter International’s seasoned staff on the ground.

 For custom luxury travel and tours to Budapest and Hungary, please contact one of our travel experts.

 Budapest has a continental climate with June-August, being warm.
 There is plenty to see in Budapest all year-round with numerous cultural festivals that take place there nearly every month and serves as a great hub to travel the rest of the Hungarian countryside and provides a port to explore other cities along the Danube River.